qgis/QGIS-Documentation/docs/user_manual/print_composer/composer_items/composer_legend.rst

    (@map_id, @map_scale, @map_extent...) are also accessible from data-defined
    properties of the legend.

-* Wrap the text of the legend on a given character: each time the character appears, it's replaced with a line break;
 * Set the symbols and text placement in the legend: the :guilabel:`Arrangement` can be :guilabel:`Symbols on left` or :guilabel:`Symbols on right`.
 The default value depends on the locale in use (right-to-left based or not).